Topics included in this article:

 Disclaimer

-When multiple high-bandwidth features are enabled in conjunction with cloud archiving your bandwidth may be exceeded.
-Looking at this section of our Camera Bandwidth article you can find approximately how much bandwidth is used during streaming.
-If you are streaming 3 cameras all with color search enabled, and only have 5 Mbps upload, that could eat up most of your bandwidth.
+Bandwidth consumption may be exceeded when multiple high-bandwidth features are enabled in conjunction with cloud archiving.
+This section of our Camera Bandwidth article shows approximately how much bandwidth is used during streaming.
+If you are streaming 3 cameras with color search enabled and only have a 5 Mbps upload, that could eat up most of your bandwidth.

 Enabling Enterprise Licenses

-To enable Enterprise Licenses on multiple cameras at once, navigate to License & Features and. within the License Summary section, click on the blue 'Manage' button seen below:
+1. To enable Enterprise Licenses on multiple cameras simultaneously, navigate to License & Features and click on the blue "Manage" button.

 Enabling Features

-Each camera will have a 'Manage' button on the far right of the table under the 'Action' column.
-When you click 'Manage', you will then see a popup where you can enable features (pictured below).
+When you click "Manage," you will then see a popup where you can enable features (pictured below).

-To enable a feature, click the slide bar on the right under the 'Enable' header and hit 'Save' at the bottom of the window.
+2. To enable a feature, click the toggle button on the right, under the "Enabled" header, and hit "Save" at the bottom of the window.

-From this view you can also enable features in a batch way.
-To do this select cameras with the same license assigned to them (Enterprise or Professional) via the check boxes on the left side (below)
+3. From this view, you can also enable features in batches.
+To do this, select cameras with the same license assigned to them (Enterprise or Professional) via the checkboxes on the left side (below).

 Once you do this you will see the "Batch Assign" button light up blue (below).

-Click this button and a popup modal will appear where you can choose to enable or disable features in a batch way:
+4. Click this button, and a popup modal will appear where you can choose to enable or disable features in a batch way:

 Here is an example of how to add color search to a camera: